zanerock/cloudsite/site/docs/user-guides/website-development/comparing-options.md

 ## By task/feature

-### General website
+### General/marketing website

 It all comes down to what you know.
 Docusaurus is easy to set up and get going and you create content via text files.
 WordPress takes some setting up, but provides a graphical interface.
+There are even tons of HTML+CSS templates out there that can serve as the basis of a semi-custom site.

 ### Blogging